kqarryzada/NeoDefaults/README.md

 # The NeoDefaults Installer

-NOTICE: This project is still in development and has not yet been released.

-&nbsp;

 A no-nonsense config installer geared towards new players of Team Fortress 2.
 It is designed to be fast, seamless, and as easy to use as possible.
 It can be used as a quick "set and forget" for those who don't want to bother customizing their game manually, but still want the essentials.